Alex - stock.adobe.com

 The White House Office of the National Cyber Director (ONCD) on Tuesday announced a roadmap to improve BGP security through a series of technical actions designed to reduce vulnerabilities in the protocol.
 BGP is a core internet protocol that manages network traffic by exchanging routing and reachability information between autonomous systems (ASes).

 A notable example of BGP hijacking occurred in 2018, when threat actors hijacked AWS DNS traffic in a cryptocurrency-focused scheme.
 The attackers rerouted users of MyEtherWallet from the company's website to a malicious domain and stole approximately $150,000 in cryptocurrency.
-BGP routing issues can also be caused by accident; for example, in 2018 Google services were disrupted for more than an hour after a BGP misconfiguration at MainOne, an internet provider in Nigeria, rerouted Google traffic through China and Russia.
+BGP routing issues can also be caused by accident; for example, in 2018, Google services were disrupted for more than an hour after a BGP misconfiguration at MainOne, an internet provider in Nigeria, rerouted Google traffic through China and Russia.

-"Route hijacks can expose personal information; enable theft, extortion and state-level espionage; disrupt security-critical transactions; and disrupt critical infrastructure operations," the ONCD roadmap said.
+"Route hijacks can expose personal information; enable theft, extortion, and state-level espionage; disrupt security-critical transactions; and disrupt critical infrastructure operations," the ONCD roadmap said.
 "While most BGP incidents are accidental, the concern over malicious actors has elevated this issue to a national security priority."

-The RPKI framework was first introduced by the Internet Engineering Task Force in 2012 and has been supported by major technology companies and internet providers, including Google, AWS and Cloudflare.
+The RPKI framework was introduced by the Internet Engineering Task Force in 2012 and has been supported by major technology companies and internet providers, including Google, AWS and Cloudflare.
 While RPKI-validated routes have increased in recent years, the ONCD roadmap noted that adoption of the framework in North America is significantly lower than in Europe, where approximately 70% of all traffic has ROAs and is checked through ROV.

 "The new roadmap is an important step in outlining actions that can be taken today to improve routing security," Cloudflare said.
 "But as the roadmap itself recognizes, there's more work to be done both in making sure that the steps are implemented, and that we continue to push routing security forward."